fiffy326/primal-plus-plus/README.md

 You may also build with gcc if you prefer.

 The performance boost with clang is about 2.75x compared to gcc.

+Hyperfine is also required to use the `make benchmark` command.